Discover our blogs

 It was a combination of both feelings, on one hand I got all the encouragement I needed from the agent designated by Cranfield University, on the other hand, I was anxious about some little delays from the Nigerian embassy.
 All in all, Cranfield participants provided me with all the help emotionally and physically until I got my visa.

-What was your favourite module?
+What was your favourite module on the course?

 In Energy Entrepreneurship, Dr Orsolya Ihasz literally transferred her energy to me.
 It also was a chance to work closely with my colleagues where my group members and I had to work on the problems faced by UK households due to their response of insulation for outdoor aesthetics in the race to net zero by 2050.

-Tell us more about your group project.
+Tell us more about your group project and thesis

 It was an interesting and challenging one as only one of my group members had an electrical engineering background and the rest of us had a mechanical engineering background.
 My project was to model a 50kW solar panel system integrated with an electrolyser to produce hydrogen, focused on reducing the Levelised Cost of Hydrogen.
 I learnt soft skills such as time management, organisational skills and conflict resolution.